Oregon coach: Norman Xiong best player he’s seen since Tiger Woods

 And a pretty good gin rummy player, too.
 Xiong calls himself a scratch player at gin, but also concedes, “Gin is a lot of luck, like every card game.”

 As for Xiong’s golf game, no luck is needed.
 The skill he possesses is rare.
-And golf fans likely will get to see it in action the pro level in the near future.
+And golf fans likely will get to see it in action on the pro level in the near future.
 Gwk

 Comments